Matua Doc

 When you consider the age of your potential users, you must think about:

 My game targets primary-school aged children (5-10) so they can learn the history of Parihaka interactively.
-My posters are targeted to people aged 35-49 who might wish to take their families overseas.

 Considering sociocultural aspects